 Haze pollution can reach regularly hazardous levels in parts of Riau province in Sumatra, where visibility can drop below 200 meters.
-Some farmers and plantations deliberately set off fires to clear land for cultivation.
+Some farmers and plantation managements deliberately set off fires to clear land for cultivation.
 Smog and vast amounts of haze from Indonesia is generated when slash-and-burn farming during the dry season that begins in June starts.
-Large amounts of hazardous smoke can travel quite far then depending on the weather conditions affecttin Malaysia, Indonesia and Singapore.
+Large amounts of hazardous smoke can travel quite far then depending on the weather conditions affecting Malaysia, Indonesia and Singapore.

 Singapore for example often gets affected as smoke from these raging forest fires in neighboring Indonesia reaches the heavily populated island.
 This smoky haze from Sumatra island can be quite dense and even dangerous.

-In these cases governments advise residents to limit prolonged or heavy outdoor activities.
+In these cases Singaporean government advise residents to limit prolonged or heavy outdoor activities.
 The haze can cause respiratory infections and other illnesses such as pneumonia, asthma and eye and skin irritation.